babincc/flutter_workshop/addons/README.md

 <br>

-This example below shows the `debug_log` being used make a print statement in a method run.
+This example below shows the `DebugLog` being used make a print statement in a method run.
 The difference between this and the last example; however, is that this one is using the feature that makes the print statement more prominent in the console.

 ```dart
 void problemMethod(String passedInWord) {